Behind The Scenes - Mobile TeleAudiology Clinic

 Why a mobile clinic?

-Although Triton Hearing has 70 locations across the country, we recognise that for some people who live in remote locations, access to audiology services can be difficult.
+Although Triton Hearing has over 60 clinics across the country, we recognise that for some people who live in remote locations, access to audiology services can be difficult.
 As well as visiting Maraes Penelope has been used for a range of purposes; Innovation Days where we demonstrate the latest hearing technology, Community Days and a range of local and national events around the country.
 Penelope is unique and brings joy wherever she goes.

 What makes Penelope special?